eeditiones/tei-publisher-app/README.md

 [https://teipublisher.com/](https://teipublisher.com/)

-For general questions and discussions, please join the [#teipublisher](https://join.slack.com/t/exist-db/shared_invite/enQtNjQ4MzUyNTE4MDY3LTUwZDk5ODBhYjIwMzgyNGIyOGVlZTdjODY2ZGRmZGFhMDM2YjUyZmQ2NmZjMGQyNzE3MmM0ZGRlY2E2ZmM2MjM) room on the eXistdb slack.
+For general questions and discussions, please join the [#community](https://join.slack.com/t/e-editiones/shared_invite/zt-e19jc03q-OFaVni~_lh6emSHen6pswg) room on the e-editiones slack.

 If you need professional support or consulting, feel free to send your inquiry to [eXist Solutions](mailto:mail@existsolutions.com).